wphogan/banda-gulp/README.md

 4. The `gulp` command is configured with LiveReload.
 It automatically injects CSS edits into the browser.
 Add and activate LiveReload to [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).

  Running `gulp` will watch changes made to files in the 'sass' folder and automatically optimize images added to the 'img' folder.
 Sass files are compiled, auto-prefixed, and minified into a single CSS file.
 A source map is added to the CSS file.
-Errors in Sass code will produce a desktop alert.
+Errors in Sass code will produce a desktop alert